chisNaN/my-private-repos/README.md

 ## pwa-integration

->Required files (service worker, manifest, icons, JavaScript) to turn your front into PWA and with update process
+>Required files (service worker, manifest, icons, JavaScript) to turn your front into progressive web app and with update process

 ## symfony3-module